honeycombio/academy-browser-instrumentation-course/content-scripts/video-how-frontend-tracing-works.md

 **[Audio]** "Let's talk telemetry.
 Each type gives you a different lens into your application, and traces can solve problems you didn't know you could solve."

 **[Visual]** Trace: Honeycomb UI showing a full trace with frontend and backend spans.
 **[Audio]** "Traces can help you answer those questions.
-A trace is a complete record of one user's journey through your application.
+A trace is a complete record of a single interaction a user has with your application.
 Jo, a frontend developer who's working on Meminator—an app that generates memes—knows that, sometimes, when a user enters a phrase and clicks 'GO', they get a broken picture.
 With full-stack tracing, Jo can see exactly where her app crashes."

 **[Visual]** Span anatomy breakdown: span ID, name, start time, duration, attributes like user.id and page URL.
 **[Audio]** "A span is one unit of work within that trace — like a click, a render, or an API call.
 Each span captures when it started, how long it took, and key context about what was happening."